LucaAngioloni/Micchinetta/README.md

 Moreover we provided the users the chance to express some optional comments for each question.

 ### Results
 *Error trials*: We gathered 13 users, each tried 7 task, so the total amount of trials is 91.
-Just 12 of these tasks failed, but only 2 resulted in a critical failure due to the lack of connection to internet, the other 4 where due to fails in speech-recognition and where recovered only by repeating the request.
+Just 12 of these tasks failed, but only 2 resulted in a critical failure due to the lack of connection to Internet, the other 10 where due to fails in speech-recognition and where recovered just by repeating the request.

 ![fig10-11](./Images/fig10-11.png)

-Figure 10 shows that users’ opinions vary when asked if the latency between MICChinetta’s replies are too high.
-This may be linked to the fact that reply time varies with respect to internet connection.
-Moreover some user aknowledge the compu- tational efficiency required for speech recog- nition and pos-tagging and replies are biased.
+Figure 10 shows that user's opinions vary when asked if the latency between MICChinetta's replies are too high.
+This may be linked to the fact that the reply time varies with respect to Internet connection.
+Some users however, acknowledge the computational efficiency required for speech recognition and pos-tagging, so their replies are biased.

-Figure 11 shows that the majority of the users would prefer to use the VUI instead of the mobile phone app.
+Figure 11 shows that the majority of users prefers to use the VUI instead of the mobile App.

 ![fig12-13](./Images/fig12-13.png)

 Figure 12 shows that most of the users found the system to be self explanatory, this is indeed crucial using a never-seen application.
-Moreover users agree about the pleasentness of the Graphical Interface demonstrated in Figure 13.
+Moreover users agree about the pleasantness of the Graphical Interface demonstrated in Figure 13.

 ![fig14-15](./Images/fig14-15.png)